wandb/docs/docs/guides/hosting/how-to-guides/aws-tf.md

 ## Upgrades

-To upgrade W&B first you will need to add an extra configuration `wandb_version` to the `wandb_app` module.
+To upgrade W&B, add an extra configuration `wandb_version` to the `wandb_app` module.

 ```
 wandb_version = "0.48.1"
 ```

-Once you add the configuration to the module, it will look like this:
+The module now looks like this:

 ```
 module "wandb_app" {